 This course presents procedures followed for medical and health services management.
-It covers duties of administrator and his assistants, as well as work flow between staffs of different services and departments.
-It emphasis on credentials, quality control, human resources, finances, recovery, insurance, sterilization, infection control and health safety procedures.
+It covers the duties of administrator and his assistants, as well as workflow between staff of different services and departments.
+It emphasizes credentials, quality control, human resources, finances, recovery, insurance, sterilization, infection control and health safety procedures.
 Prerequisite: BIOM 421.